DJTakushi/djagnoTask/README.md

   [ ] timezone support (default in server and local zone sent by client) [ ] API access
   [ ] keyboard shortcuts
-[ ] publish to some platform
+[x] publish to some platform
-  [ ] convert repo to a full project if Heroku requires it [x] tests
+  [x] convert repo to a full project if Heroku requires it [x] tests
+[ ] PostgreSQL docs
+  [ ] confirm commands to set up for Windows
+    - https://python.plainenglish.io/deploy-your-django-app-to-heroku-with-postgresql-eb365ec5eaef seems to fail for Win
-[x] ~~import this markdown into "about" page~~ - no, about should be for presentation, not development.
+    - https://djangocentral.com/using-postgresql-with-django/ seems to be the way [x] ~~import this markdown into "about" page~~ - no, about should be for presentation, not development.
 [ ] [package](https://docs.djangoproject.com/en/4.0/intro/reusable-apps/)